TheLartians/BitLens/README.md

 int main() {
-  std::vector<char> container; // the container that stores the actual data bit_view::Container bits(container); // any integer type is supported bits.resizeToHold(10); // resize container to store at least 10 bits bits.size(); // the actual number of bits that the container can store bits.get(8); // gets the ith bit bits.set(8, 1); // sets the ith bit
+  std::vector<char> container; // the container that stores the actual data bit_view::Container bits(container); // any integer type is supported bits.resizeToHold(10); // resize the container to store at least 10 bits bits.size(); // the actual number of bits that the container can store bits.get(8); // gets the ith bit bits.set(8, 1); // sets the ith bit